mmistakes/made-mistakes-jekyll/_source/_posts/articles/2013-12-11-pencil-53-review.md

 ---
-layout: post
+layout: article
 title: "Pencil.
 The Best Stylus Built for Paper by 53?"
-description: "Impressions of FiftyThree's new Pencil stylus from the perspective of an avid Paper creator."
+excerpt: "Impressions of FiftyThree's new Pencil stylus from the perspective of an avid Paper creator."
 category: articles
 tags: [Pencil, Paper by 53, stylus, iPad, Blend, pen]
 modified: 2014-01-17
 image:
   feature: pencil-53-feature.jpg
+  teaser: pencil-53-teaser.jpg
   thumb: pencil-53-thumb.jpg
 comments: true
+toc: true
 ---

 For the last month I've had the privilege of using FiftyThree's [first hardware product](http://fiftythree.com/pencil), **Pencil**.
 A Bluetooth stylus that works exclusively with Paper for iPad, and delivers an experience unlike other styli on the market.

-* Table of Contents
-{:toc}

 ## Look and Feel